graphhopper/directions-api/README.md

 Use this API for traveling salesman or vehicle routing problems.
 For example a pizza delivery service will benefit from the API to optimize the order of the requested delivery points, include the available vehicles, driver skills, time windows and more.
-Also a tourism application for the shortest sightseeing tours are one possible use case.
+Also a tourism application for the shortest sightseeing tours is a possible use case.

 **Please contact us if you want to take part as an alpha tester.**